gravitational/careers/challenges/systems/challenge-1.md

 ### Testing

-Add a couple of high quality tests that cover happy and unhappy scenarios.

-Do not try to achieve full test coverage.
-This will take too long.
-Take two key components, e.g. authentication/authorization layer and networking and implement one or two test cases that demonstrate your approach to testing.
+Key components of the challenge (i.e. authorization, output streaming, cgroups) should have tests that cover the happy and unhappy scenarious.
+Do not try to achieve 100% test coverage as that will take too long.

 ### Dependencies

 Please write as much of your own code as possible.
-Avoid relying on third party dependencies for key components of the challenge(cgroups, output streaming, authorization).
+Avoid relying on third party dependencies for key components of the challenge (i.e., cgroups, output streaming, authorization).
 The server should also not rely on any shell scripts, external binaries or use containers to execute jobs.